sgahlot/workbench-example-sdxl-customization/code/rhoai/igm-repo/Readme.md

 ### Examples

-This folder contains two example files on how to launch the server:
+The folder `kserve-sdxl-container` contains two example files on how to launch the server:

 - `start-base.sh`: starts the server with the base model only, saved as a single file.
 CPU offloading is set to `enable_model_cpu_offload` to allow running on 8GB of VRAM.
 - `start-refiner.sh`: starts the server with base+refiner models, both saved as singles files.
 CPU offloading is set to `enable_sequential_cpu_offload` to allow running on  8GB of VRAM (much less consumed, with longer inference time).

+## Clients examples

+Examples to use the inference point either with the base model only or the base+refiner are available in the notebook [kserve-sdxl-client-examples.ipynb](./kserve-sdxl-client-examples.ipynb).